C Line Extension: Route selection

 Four potential routes for the extension starting at Redondo Beach station were initially considered.
 The station in Lawndale was eliminated due to community opposition.

 Metro authorized two of four alternatives to move forward: Alternative #1 and Alternative #3.
-Metro staff recommended the two alternatives into the draft environmental impact statement (DEIR) status for further analysis and refinement in September 2018.
-The study area includes the former Harbor Subdivisions right of way.
+Metro staff recommended the two alternatives for the draft environmental impact statement (DEIR) status for further analysis and refinement in September 2018.
+The study area includes the former Harbor Subdivision right of way.
 The extension study consists of the Redondo Beach station to the Torrance Transit Center, a 4.5 mi extension study area.
-Metro began composing the DEIR in January 2021 and expects to release it in fall/winter 2022.
-The first alternative has been expanded into two, differing in whether the alignment is mainly built above grade over the existing ROW or in an open-air trench under the current ROW (with the freight ROW being rebuilt afterward).
-The route and stations are identical between the two options.
+Metro began composing the DEIR in January 2021 and released it in January 2023.
+Both alternatives shared the same alignment south of 190th Street.

+The first alternative was expanded into two options, differing in whether the alignment is mainly built above grade over the existing ROW or in an open-air trench under the current ROW (with the freight ROW being rebuilt afterward).
+The route and stations were identical between the two options.
+Elements from the two options were then blended into a third "Hybrid Alternative" based on community input, which used the elevated/street level option from Redondo Beach station to 165th Street, where the alternative switched to the trench option all the way south to the Torrance Transit Center.
+The Hybrid Alternative also added two under-crossings at 170th Street and 182nd Street.

 The following table shows all potential Metro stations and the alternatives for which they apply:

-According to the LA County Expenditure Plan (Measure M), groundbreaking for the project is scheduled for 2026, with an expected opening in 2030–2033, as of 2022.
-The timeline is expected to be accelerated under the Twenty-eight by '28 initiative.
+The option of utilizing the existing Metro-owned ROW has been complicated by the discovery of a gravestone, and encroachment of backyards onto the ROW.

+On April 17, 2024, Metro staff recommended the Hybrid Alternative as their preferred LPA to Metro's board of directors.
+On May 23, 2024, the board of directors approved the Hybrid Alternative as the LPA at a board meeting, with the added caveats of further studying and refining the cost estimates of both alternatives, as well as the development of a refined funding plan for the project.
+On September 11, 2025, Metro released the final environmental impact report (FEIR) for the project.
+Metro stated that construction on the project could start as early as 2027, with the project estimated to be complete in 2036.